 The Enforcement Gap refers to the difference between legal theory on anti-counterfeiting; that is how the laws purport to prevent such illegal activities and the practical outcomes.
 This is the fourth contribution in a series of articles which examines the Enforcement Gap.
-Our last four pieces explored the the Enforcement Gap in Thailand, Russia, China, Philippines, Cambodia and UAE.
+Other markets explored are Thailand, Russia, China, Philippines, Cambodia, UAE, Vietnam and Hong Kong.

 The Enforcement Gap in Indonesia